kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/Java/index.md

 </div>
 </div>

-Static method `newClient()` received two mandatory arguments -- platform specific context and implementation of the client state listener interface.
+Static method `newClient()` receives two mandatory arguments -- platform specific context and implementation of the client state listener interface.

 The first argument can be either `DesktopKaaPlatformContext` for java desktop or `AndroidKaaPlatformContext` for android applications.

 In this example the second argument is default implementation of `KaaClientStateListener` -- `SimpleKaaClientStateListener` which performs only logging of client state changes.
-When the new instance of the client is created the method `start()` should be invoked in order to start client operation and communication with server.Starting from this point you can use features API provided by Kaa platform such as data collection, notifications and etc. In the end, when the client is no longer needed, call `stop()` in order to release resources and stop communication with the server.
+When the new instance of the client is created the method `start()` should be invoked in order to start client operation and communication with server.
+Starting from this point you can use features API provided by Kaa platform such as data collection, notifications and etc. In the end, when the client is no longer needed, call `stop()` in order to release resources and stop communication with the server.

 ## State of client
-When the client is started for the first time it generates private/public key pair and save them in appropriate files -- _key.private_ and _key.public_.
+When the client is started for the first time it generates private/public key pair and saves them in appropriate files -- _key.private_ and _key.public_.
-These keys is used afterwards to maintain secure communication with the server.
+These keys are used afterwards to maintain secure communication with the server.
 Also client creates _state.properties_ file used for persistence of the parameters which reflect client state during operation with the server.

 >**NOTE:** In case of Java desktop application by default all these files are created in the working directory, but you are able to specify different folder using `KaaClientProperties`.